 Without the APC, I would not have achieved the GCSE grades I did.
 The staff provided constant support which helped to keep me moving towards my goals.
 My personal tutor’s twice-weekly home visits served as the main point of contact with the college which enabled me to build up a much closer and more motivating relationship than is possible with most secondary teachers.
 I found that each subject leader on Blended Learning was very proactive in supplying helpful materials and even offered in-person lessons approaching exam season.
 It felt much more like the staff cared about their students’ success than you find in a typical secondary school.

 My aim when joining the APC was just to mindlessly get through GCSEs, but the support of the APC has had a much more lasting impact than that.
 As a result of my experiences with the APC, not only did my wellbeing and happiness improve, but my mindset towards learning and education in general changed drastically and I now value the pursuit of education, self-learning, and all-round productivity much more highly.
-This has certainly changed my life, and I firmly believe that my time with the APC has had a
+This has certainly changed my life, and I firmly believe that my time with the APC has had a strong causal role to play in cultivating that mindset.
+Despite an awful lot of much-needed support (from staff and parents), home/blended-learning helped tremendously in developing independence and self-discipline skills.
+Through learning with the APC, I have gotten a head start in developing these skills and have focused on improving them since leaving.

 Parent of APC Pupil